MrFastZombie/OpenInSteamUserScript/README.md

 # OpenInSteamUserScript
 Simple userscript that adds a button to open Steam pages in the client.

 Note: Steam now has a similar button that appears on game pages when you are not signed in.
-This new feature works great but if you are often signed in on your browser, you wont see it so you may still want to use this userscript.
+This new feature works great but if you are often signed in on your browser, you won't see it so you may still want to use this userscript.
 As of 5/15/2024, this userscript still works with the current version of the Steam website.

 ### New!
 (4/8/2026)
 Quickviews on the Steam workshop beta now have a button to open the viewed mod in your client.
 Can be disabled in the new settings menu if undesired.